Zodiac Killer suspects: Richard Marshall

-Richard Marshall was a ham radio operator and movie projectionist who lived in Riverside at the time of the Bates murder and in San Francisco close to the scene of the Stine murder.
+Ken Narlow, a Napa County detective, investigated Richard Marshall for many years.
+Marshall was a ham radio operator and movie projectionist who lived in Riverside at the time of the Bates murder and later in San Francisco close to the scene of the Stine murder.
 Visitors to his home found him "peculiar", and he often mentioned finding "something much more exciting than sex".
 Marshall liked the movie The Red Phantom, which is the phrase a possible Zodiac letter used.
-Marshall also lived in a basement apartment, which the Zodiac mentioned.
+Marshall also lived in a basement apartment, which the Zodiac mentioned in a letter.
 Like the Zodiac, he owned felt tip pens and "odd-sized" paper, and the two used a similar typewriter and teletype.

 In 1989, Marshall acknowledged that similarities existed but denied being the Zodiac.
-Narlow said that "Marshall makes good reading but [is] not a very good suspect in my estimation".
+His fingerprints did not match the ones found in Paul Stine's cab that were believed that have been the Zodiac's.
+Narlow later said that "Marshall makes good reading but [is] not a very good suspect in my estimation".
 Marshall died in 2008.